vijindal/ATAT_scripts/README.md

-readEnergyData.sh: This scripts read energy data from the cluster expansion folder created by ATAT and stores into a textfile.
+readEnergyData.sh: This script reads energy data from the cluster expansion folder created by ATAT and stores it into a text file.